Aliases for GJD2 Gene

 GeneCards Summary for GJD2 Gene

 GJD2 (Gap Junction Protein Delta 2) is a Protein Coding gene.
 Diseases associated with GJD2 include Refractive Error and Epilepsy, Generalized, With Febrile Seizures Plus, Type 5.
-Among its related pathways are Myometrial Relaxation and Contraction Pathways and Transmission across Chemical Synapses.
+Among its related pathways are Electric Transmission Across Gap Junctions and Gap junction trafficking.
 GO annotations related to this gene include gap junction channel activity.
 An important paralog of this gene is GJC2.

 UniProtKB/Swiss-Prot for GJD2 Gene